PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Store your aliases and shell functions in .bashrc

-To make your aliases and shell functions available to all shells, store them in your `.bashrc` file.
+To make your aliases and shell functions available each time you log in, store them in your `.bashrc` file.
 Here is the contents of `.bashrc` for a new account:

 ```
 $ cat ~/.bashrc